webiny/docs.webiny.com/docs/guides/serverless-applications/page-builder/creating-css-class-element-settings-plugin.md

 - Rendering of the **tooltip** and **icon** for the settings action, which are passed as props to it.
 - For opening and closing of the actual settings menu for the very plugin provided as prop.

-Checkout the full source code of [Action](https://github.com/webiny/webiny-js/blob/master/packages/app-page-builder/src/editor/plugins/elementSettings/components/Action.tsx) component in our Github repo.
+Checkout the full source code of [Action](https://github.com/webiny/webiny-js/blob/master/packages/app-page-builder/src/editor/plugins/elementSettings/components/Action.tsx) component in our GitHub repo.

 ### Implement `renderMenu`